Lastovo: Landscape and coastline

 Lastovo has a dynamic landscape consisting of 46 hills and 46 karstic fields that often contain layers of red soil and quartz sand.
 The highest points are on Mount Hum, the eponymous Hum and Plešivo Brdo, both at 415 m.

 There are several other peaks higher than 200 m, including the scenic Sozanj at 231 m.
 Its dolomitic valleys are located between limy hills and mild calcareous slopes rich in caves.
 There are five caves on the island — Rača (the largest), Puzavica, Pozalica, Grapčeva and Medvidina.

 The coastline is mainly steep and the surrounding sea is deep.
 On the southern coast is a large, deep bay at Skrivena Luka which offers protection from the bura and westerly winds.
 The other main deep port is located on the western side at Ubli which is where the main ferry port for the island is located.

 Climate

 Lastovo possesses all the basic characteristics of the Mediterranean climate, dominated by mild, moist winters and warm, long, and dry summers.
 The island receives around 2,700 sun hours per year, ranking it one of the sunniest in the Adriatic and pleasant for tourists.
 This produces a water temperature around 27 °C in summer.
 Annual rainfall is 622 mm.
 Since there are no permanent surface water streams, residents rely on bores, dams and wells.

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 186 m was 38.3 C, on 3 August 1998.
+The coldest temperature was -6.8 C, on 23 January 1963.